mohsallam1/polygraph-system/README.md

   - Adafruit MLX90614 Library (for temperature sensor)
 - **Python Libraries**:
   - `pyserial`: To handle serial communication with the Arduino
+  - `pandas`: To log and manage the sensor data

 ## How It Works
 1. **Sensor Data Collection**: The Arduino collects biometric data from the connected sensors (BPM, GSR, and temperature) and transmits it via serial communication to a connected computer.